mooxphp/moox/packages/builder/DEVLOG.md

 ## Todo

-- [ ] Have a DB but works not flawlessly.
-Should not allow to generate multiple entities with same name, these are just builds of the same entity, also generate multiple migrations, ough, to make it correct we would make update migrations, mmh, any other idea?
+- [ ] Have a DB but works, but should not generate multiple entities with same name, these are builds of the same entity,

+- [ ] It generates multiple migrations, ough, to make it correct we would make update migrations, mmh, any other idea?

 - [ ] Config (Tabs etc.) and translations are generated, not tested (may be not wired correctly)